Article

-When deciding what is best for your child, take a whole-child approach.
+When searching for gift ideas for a child with CVI, take a whole-child approach.
 What does your child enjoy?
-What motivates your child?
-What upsets your child?
+What motivates them?
+What upsets them?
 What provides calm?

 And be sure to check out the CVI parent’s guide to the holidays to learn more about why holidays and celebrations are challenging for many with CVI and eight questions to consider to help approach gift-giving for your child with CVI.